ishap11/Raw-Material-Inventory-Management/README.md

 ## Project Status

-Currently in development with version 1.2.0 integrating JsonPowerDB.
+Currently in development with version 1.2.0 integrating **JsonPowerDB**.
 Future updates will focus on additional features and enhancements based on user feedback.
 - Add authentication and user role management.
 - Provide more detailed analytics and reporting.
 - Implement a notification system for low stock alerts.